ableron/ableron-java/README.md

 Fragments are tried to be refreshed when only 15% of their initial time to live remains.
 In case of failure, refresh is repeated three times with a static delay of one second.

+#### `cacheAutoRefreshInactiveEntryMaxRefreshs`

+Default: `2`

+Maximum number of consecutive refreshs of unused cached fragments.
+A fragment is considered unused, if the cache has not been queried for the fragment between two cache refreshs.

 #### `statsAppendToContent`

 Default: `false`